MLP

 The enticing agreements presented to players during the talent race were enough reason for many pros to make the full-time commitment, leaving behind their previous vocations.
 I'm sure at least some are beginning to question that decision.

 The general consensus seems to be that for MLP, it's merger or bust.
 There is no contingency plan.
-For MLP to exist beyond a failed merger, they'll need to come up with a plan.
+For MLP to exist beyond a failed pro pickleball consolidation, they'll need to come up with a plan.

-The PPA will persist in either scenario, though it is noted that PPA executives indicate that the merger remains the best solution for all parties.
+The PPA will persist in either scenario, though it is noted that PPA executives indicate that the PPA MLP merger remains the best solution for all parties.

-As always, we'll keep you updated via The Dink Newsletter, read by 100s of thousands of pickleballers everywhere, and right here at thedinkpickleball.com.
+As always, we'll keep you updated via The Dink Newsletter, read by hundreds of thousands of pickleballers everywhere, and right here at thedinkpickleball.com.
 PicklePod will be interesting this week.

-For $50 off you first Pickleball Box, use code Dink50.
+For $50 off your first Pickleball Box, use code Dink50.

 Thomas Shields